Biomedical Engineering (BS)

 2. Graduate studies in biomedical engineering or related fields;

-3. Attendance at medical, dental, or other professional schools.
+3. Attendance at medical or dental school.

 1. an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics